dougmet/repEnvDemo/README.md

 # Analysis Using Reproducible Environments

 This git repository accompanies the reproducible environments talk.
+[Slides here](https://github.com/dougmet/repEnvDemo).

 Each branch is a different example.
 The master branch is the full Docker example where not only is the code documented and reproducible, but the exact machine is also documented and reproducible.